Jewish Labor Committee: History

 At the urging of B.C.
 Vladeck and Jewish union leaders, the American Federation of Labor (AFL) came out in favor of a boycott of Nazi goods at its 1933 convention.
-At the 1934 convention of the AFL, Vladeck argued that the Nazi persecution of Jews was part of a general assault on labor rights and political liberty.
-The AFL agreed and in response it created the "Labor Chest" to aid victims of fascism; in the following years, the Chest funded a host of JLC-inspired educational and aid projects.
+At the 1934 AFL convention, Vladeck argued that the Nazi persecution of Jews was part of a general assault on labor rights and political liberty.
+The AFL responded by created the "Labor Chest" to aid victims of fascism; in the following years, the Chest funded a host of JLC-inspired educational and aid projects.

-During the first five years of its existence, the Jewish Labor Committee concentrated mainly on engaging in encouraging and strengthening U.S. and Canadian opposition to the Nazis, in the labor and democratic left, as well as in the community-at-large; supporting anti-Nazi labor forces in Europe, and sending relief to Jewish labor institutions there, especially those maintained by the Jewish Labor Bund and the left-wing of the Labor Zionist movement (the right-wing Labor Zionists organized their own relief and rehabilitation committee).
+During the first five years of its existence, the Jewish Labor Committee concentrated mainly on engaging in encouraging and strengthening U.S. and Canadian opposition to the Nazis, in the labor and democratic left, as well as in the community-at-large; supporting anti-Nazi labor forces in Europe, and sending relief to Jewish labor institutions there, especially those maintained by the Jewish Labor Bund and the left wing of the Labor Zionist movement (the right-wing Labor Zionists organized their own relief and rehabilitation committee).
 At the same time it organized mass anti-Nazi demonstrations, and, in 1936, with the American Jewish Congress, through the Joint Boycott Council, it conducted a boycott on German goods and services.